16 Top-Rated Attractions & Things to Do in Biarritz

 Saint-Jean-de-Luz

 Saint-Jean-de-Luz is just a 30-minute drive south of Biarritz.
-It's worth taking the time to discover this traditional Basque seaside town, which is quite different from the glitzy resort of Biarritz.
+It's worth taking the time to discover this Basque seaside town, which is quite different from the glitzy resort of Biarritz.

 Eglise Orthodoxe de Biarritz

-This Byzantine-style Russian Orthodox church was designed by the renowned Biarritz architect Tisnés.
-It was built in 1892 for a community of Russian immigrants (mostly aristocrats).
-Gilded icons from Saint Petersburg adorn the interior, creating the impression of a glittering jewel box.
+This Byzantine-style Russian Orthodox church was designed by the renowned Biarritz architect Tisnès.
+It was built between 1890 and 1892 for a community of Russian immigrants (mostly aristocrats).

 Address: 8 Avenue de l'Impératrice, Biarritz